Service Learning Trip FAQs

 Yes.
 Every George School sponsored service trip fulfills the sixty-five-hour graduation requirement.

-What does the cost of the trip cover?
+What does the trip fee cover?

 - Sightseeing, where applicable

-Additionally, students will receive three meals per day and snacks.
 The trip fee does not include immunizations, passport fees, trip insurance, personal spending money, personal gear, or equipment.

 Is there financial aid available?

 Financial aid for service learning trips is awarded on a case-by-case basis, with trip grants ranging from 10 to 50 percent.
 There is no need to apply.

 Are freshmen and sophomores allowed to participate in service learning trips?

 George School students may only participate in service learning trips as juniors or seniors.
 Sophomores may apply to participate in trips during the summer, when they will be rising juniors.

 What should sophomores and juniors do if they want to wait another year to participate?